NorthumbriaResearchComputing/oswald-docs/docs/quickstart/storage-and-filesystems.md

     - If using your own machine, you can download and install the application of your choice from the pages linked above.
     - If using a university machine, log a ticket with the IT Helpline to have the needed software set up on your machine.

+    Refer to the documentation for these applications for how to use them to transfer files.
+The 'server address' you need to connect to is `oswald`.

 ## Available Filesystems

 - /home